 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What exactly is a Code Signing certificate and how does it work?
+What is a Code Signing certificate?

 Open an interactive chat with Bash